nyamadori/rekimei/README.md

 $ rails s
 ```

-## What is the origin of the name of “Rekimei”
+## What is the origin of the name “Rekimei”

 In Japanese history, Rekimei (歴名) means list of someone's name.